beneopp/Genomic_Analysis/README.md

 # Outline of Code

-Before continuing, two things need to be mentioned.
-First,it is important to note that patient data is not included because of patient privacy.
-Second, the genes used in the analysis come from the following sources:
+Before continuing, it is important to note that patient data is not included because of patient privacy.

+The genes used in the analysis come from the following sources:

 - LCC stands for Largest Connected Components.
-A regulatory network was inferred from expression data and these genes were largest connected component of the network graph.
+A regulatory network was inferred from expression data and these genes were in the largest connected component of the network graph.
 - JCI stands for Journal of Clinical Investigation.
-These genes were identified to be differentially expressed in the Mirzakhani et al. 2016 paper.
+The Mirzakhani et al. 2016 paper identified that these genes are differentially expressed.

 The purpose of each R script are as follows:

-- Figure2.R - The predicted targets of differentially expressed miRNA genes.
-The miRNA which targeted differentially expressed mRNA genes are stored in a list.
+- Figure2.R - This code predicted the targets of differentially expressed miRNA.
+The miRNA which targeted differentially expressed mRNA are stored in a list.
-- PCA.R - a PCA plot was drawn which shows the genomic expression of different patients
+- PCA.R - a PCA plot is drawn which plots the genomic expression of different patients
 - SignificantGeneCorrelations.R - heatmaps of the LCC and JCI genes were drawn which are in the heatmaps folder
 - generateFigures.R - The predicted targets of differentially expressed miRNA genes.
 The miRNA which targeted differentially expressed mRNA genes were shown in the images/plot.png figure.
 - venn.R - a Venn Diagram showing the number of genes found in each group